Skip to content

 3.1.3.
 Simulating the force sensor

-As we don't have a proper simulator where we could attach a simulated F/T sensor to the robot EE and apply forces against virtual objects, what we can do is to virtually apply forces to the EE of the robot.
-We can do this because, in the previous lab, we inmplemented considered the dynamics effects of external wrenches applied to the EE in the robot dynamics model.
+As we don't have a proper simulator where we could attach a simulated F/T sensor to the robot EE and apply forces against virtual objects, we can virtually apply forces to the robot EE.
+We can do this because, in the previous lab, we implemented and considered the dynamic effects of external wrenches applied to the EE in the robot dynamics model.

 \[ \boldsymbol{\tau}_{ext} = \mathbf{J}(\mathbf{q})^T \cdot \mathbf{F}_{ext} \]